 Access is usually restricted to the Edwards Valley and Maling Pass 4WD tracks from Tophouse Road as far as the signs by the Waiau River.
 Vehicles are to stay on these tracks at all times.

-Vehicles are not permitted on the Waiau River bed, or on the western side of the Waiau River without prior permission from the Rangiroa office.
+Vehicles are not permitted on the Waiau River bed, or on the western side of the Waiau River without prior permission from the Rangiora office.

-Vehicle access is controlled by gates with different combination locks at the two track entrances, at Edwards Valley and Maling Pass car park.
+Vehicle access is controlled by gates with different combination locks at the two-track entrances, at Edwards Valley and Maling Pass car parks.
 The gates are locked to ensure drivers are aware of the code of conduct and any other conditions before entering the area.
 The combination codes are changed regularly.

 To register your details and view the codes complete the St James motor vehicle access form.

 After submitting the form, you'll be emailed the codes and conditions for access.
 We recommend you print this form out and take it with you as there is no email coverage in this area.

 You can also contact Rangiora office during working hours:

 PO Box 349